aziontech/docs/.github/CONTRIBUTING.md

 4. Write the content below the front matter in Markdown format.

 You can branch out from main or commit the changes directly once you're pleased with them.
-We use the **Conventional Commits** standard to title commits and PRs.
+We use the basics of the **Conventional Commits** standard to title commits and PRs.

 ### :speech_balloon: Create a Pull Request